3007akshay/assigment-1/README.md

 ## Demo
-it is the demo file for learning github
+it is the demo file for learning github!
+Hello world!